JohN100x1/IsekaiMod/README.md

 	- `Tabletop RPG Player`: Adds all Lore and Knowledge skills as class skills.
 Lore and Knowledge skills use CHA instead of WIS/INT.
 	- `MartialArtist`: Get proficiency in all exotic weapons.
 	- `Salaryman`: Adds perception as a class skill.
 Perception uses CHA instead of WIS.
+	- `Highschool Student`: Get a +1 bonus to all attributes.

 ### Isekai Protagonist Spell progression
 #### Spells per Day table